osw282/pulumi-aws-eks-hello-world-demo/README.md

 kubectl apply -f k8s/hello_world/http_route.yaml
 ```

-To check that it has successfull created
+To check that it was created successfully:

 ```bash
 kubectl get httproute -n kong
 ```

-We should see
+You should see:

 ![http_route](imgs/http_route.png)

-Run the following command to give you the full url to reach our hello world app.
+Print the full URL to reach the app:

 ```bash
 echo "http://$(kubectl get svc -n kong -o jsonpath='{.items[?(@.spec.type=="LoadBalancer")].status.loadBalancer.ingress[0].hostname}')/ui"
 ```

-We did it..
+We did it.

 ![success](imgs/great_success.png)

 We have a publicly reachable app.

-I really hope you find this demo useful, of course we just deployed a webapp that just says hello world which have no use in the real world.
+I hope you find this demo useful.
+We just deployed a web app that says hello world, which has no use in the real world.

-But the knowledge and set up is transferable to set up your complex machine learning system.
+But the set-up and knowledge are transferable to your more complex systems.

 # What's Next

 ## HTTPS

-There are two ways we can set up https with kong.
+There are two ways to set up HTTPS with Kong.

-If you remeber, inside our [k8s/gateway_api/gateway_config.yaml](k8s/gateway_api/gateway_config.yaml), kong can only have either a NLB or a CLB, CLB is outdated and should not be used anymore, so we went with a internet facing NLB.
+If you remember, in [k8s/gateway_api/gateway_config.yaml](k8s/gateway_api/gateway_config.yaml), Kong can use either an NLB or a CLB.
+CLB is outdated and should not be used any more, so we went with an internet-facing NLB.

-But NLB is layer 4, support tcp but not http or https.
+But NLB is layer 4.
+It supports TCP but not HTTP or HTTPS.
 So what do we do?

-### Let kong do the work, we keep NLB at the front
+### Let Kong do the work and keep the NLB in front

-Well you are right, but even if Kong is fronted by an NLB, you can still reach your services over HTTPS because:
+Even if Kong is fronted by an NLB, you can still reach your services over HTTPS because:
-- the NLB is just **passing raw TCP** (port 443) to Kong.
+- The NLB is just passing raw TCP (port 443) to Kong.

-- Kong terminates the TLS connection itself using the certificate you configure.
+- Kong terminates the TLS connection using the certificate you configure.

-- From the browser’s perspective, it’s still a normal HTTPS endpoint (valid cert etc).
+- From the browser’s perspective, it is still a normal HTTPS endpoint.

-So the flow will look like this:
+The flow looks like this:

 ```bash
 Browser (HTTPS request on port 443)